Foreign relations of the Gambia

-The Gambia followed a formal policy of non-alignment throughout most of former President Dawda Jawara's tenure.
+The Gambia followed a formal policy of non-alignment throughout most of former President Sir Dawda Jawara's tenure.
 It maintained close relations with the United Kingdom, Senegal, and other African countries.
 The July 1994 coup strained The Gambia's relationship with Western powers, particularly the United States.
 Starting in 1995, President Yahya Jammeh established diplomatic relations with several additional countries, including Libya, the Republic of China (on Taiwan, before 2013), and Cuba.
-During his last years, the EU grew increasingly intolerant of Jammeh's iron-fist rule.
-Consequently, Brussels withheld millions of Euros to The Gambia.
-Jammeh fired back by expelling the EU's top diplomat in the country after he had accused the bloc and human rights activists of conniving to besmirch the image of his government for its stance on homosexuality.
+As scholars on Gambia's foreign policy have argued, throughout Jammeh's period, the country's foreign policy was a shifting sand, with little of direction.